guimachiavelli/guimachiavelli.com/_posts/2017-01-10-to-kiss-the-world.md

 [![]({% image_path tokisstheworld/tokisstheworld-quote-3.png %})][link-site]

-On the website, designed with [Filippo Taveri][collab], the user could hear the same performances, read the texts at their own pace or download the ePub, PDF and audiobook formats.
+On the website, designed in collaboration with [Filippo Taveri][collab], the user could hear the same performances, read the texts at their own pace or download the ePub, PDF and audiobook formats.

 [![]({% image_path tokisstheworld/tokisstheworld-site-2.png %})][link-site]{: class="site-frame" }